morkeltry/S3-demo/README.md

  (Either go to https://console.aws.amazon.com/iam/home#/home and click customise, or run `aws create-alias` in the terminal.
 * Add both bucket names (and your alias if you made one) to accounts.txt, add commit, push.

-*Question* - Why is 'Do not grant public read access' recommended ?

-tangent : Permissions

 Notice that we didn't set up a VPC, as we did in most of the labs.
 S3 is called 'simple' partly because, as well as being elastically scalable, the architectural decisions about availability and connectivity are done behind the scenes.

 #### S3

-What do we mean by “Everyone” and “Any authenticated AWS user” ? permissions on permissions - ACL list?

-examples:
-Jam cams!

 #### File uploader / noticeboard app.